 Baking Makeup Essential #2: Liquid Foundation

 As with most face makeup techniques, foundation is a must.
 And in this case, it’s important to leave powder foundations behind.
 A liquid will be less likely to look cakey and overdone.
 Opt for one with a matte finish, like the L’Oréal Paris Infallible Pro-Matte Foundation.

 Baking Makeup Essential #3: Liquid Concealer

 To cover up imperfections like dark circles and brighten the look of your under-eye area, keep your makeup bag stocked with liquid concealer.
 The L’Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage is a fabulous option.

 Baking Makeup Essential #4: Loose, Translucent Face Powder

-Baking Makeup Essential #5: Makeup Blender and a Fluffy Powder Brush
+Baking Makeup Essentials #5: Makeup Blender and a Fluffy Powder Brush